10th July 2015

 Swindon remembers Harold Starr.

 Born: 8th September 1914.
 Died: 31st August 1940.
 Killed by enemy fire after bailing out of his stricken aircraft only a few days before his 26th birthday: one of The Few.

-From the press notes: Squadron Leader Harold Starr was born in Swindon in 1914.
+From the press notes: Squadron Leader Harold Starr was born in Swindon in 1914, on 8th September.

 Before his death, at the height of the Battle of Britain, he was leader of 253 Squadron.
 His plane sustained a hit at 15,000 feet above Kent.
 Starr bailed out, but was machine gunned to death by three Bf109s as he descended.

 The 75th Anniversary of the Battle of Britain

 2015 marks the 75th anniversary of the Battle of Britain.
 And Swindon, as with cities, towns and villages up and down the country is marking the occasion.
 But the town is doing so in rather a lovely and moving manner.
 Rather than marking the anniversary as a general thing it is doing so by paying special attention to one man among many.
 Or more to the point, one man among so few: Squadron Leader Harold Starr.